GuildOfWeavers/distaff/README.md

 Distaff is a zero-knowledge virtual machine written in Rust.
 For any program executed on Distaff VM, a STARK-based proof of execution is automatically generated.
 This proof can then be used by anyone to verify that a program was executed correctly without the need for re-executing the program or even knowing what the program was.

 ### Status
-**DO NOT USE IN PRODUCTION.** Distaff is in an early alpha.
+**DO NOT USE IN PRODUCTION.** Distaff is in an alpha stage.
 This means that current functionality is incomplete, and there are known and unknown bugs and security flaws.

 ## Usage
 Distaff crate exposes `execute()` and `verify()` functions which can be used to execute programs and verify their execution.
 Both are explained below, but you can also take a look at several working examples [here](https://github.com/GuildOfWeavers/distaff/blob/master/src/main.rs).